-This development application seeks consent for installation of a vergola (awning) to the existing balcony of a top floor apartment.
-The vergola roof will be an open form (unenclosed) structure that is operable and supported by metal posts affixed to the existing balcony balustrade.
+This development application seeks consent for installation of two (2) vergolas (awnings) to the existing balcony areas of a top floor apartment.
+The vergola roofs are open form (unenclosed) structures that are operable and supported by metal posts affixed to the existing balcony balustrade.
 The vergola frame, posts and louvres are to be dark in colour "Colorbond Night Sky".